vishal2313/Enterprise-AI-Copilot/README.md

 Create a `.env` file in the project root for local configuration if required.

-Sensitive configuration files such as `.env`, local databases, and virtual environments are excluded from Git through `.gitignore`.
+Sensitive configuration files such as `.env`, local databases, and virtual environments are excluded from Git through `.gitignore`

-## Design Goals

-The project focuses on:

-- Grounded enterprise question answering
-- Local and privacy-conscious LLM inference
-- Retrieval quality
-- Conversational interaction
-- Explainable responses through source attribution
-- Practical AI application development

-## Future Improvements
+## Future Work

 Potential future extensions include:

-- Improved document ingestion and chunking
-- More advanced hybrid retrieval
-- Re-ranking retrieved documents
 - Authentication and authorization
-- Role-based enterprise access
+- Role-based access control
-- Persistent vector database integration
-- Multi-document management
+- Stronger enterprise security
+- Codebase-aware coding assistance
+- Advanced document and code analysis
+- Multi-user enterprise deployment
-- Improved evaluation and retrieval metrics
+- Improved retrieval and document re-ranking
-- Deployment using Docker
-- Production-grade observability
+- Evaluation and monitoring
+- Docker-based deployment and production readiness

 ## Author